UW-Madison announces another round of furloughs for most employees in 2021

 But the budget gap is still "larger than any that we’ve faced in any past year," Blank said.

-The pandemic has cut across every corner of campus operations: Officials project UW-Madison will take in about $24 million less in tuition revenue than was planned, mostly because of enrollment declines in non-resident and international undergraduate students.
-UW Athletics can't sell tickets.
+The pandemic has cut across every corner of campus operations: UW Athletics can't sell tickets.
 Terrace Season at the Wisconsin Union was capped at 25% capacity.
 Fewer students are living in the dorms.
+Officials project about $24 million less in tuition revenue than planned for, mostly because of enrollment declines in non-resident and international undergraduate students.
 The university's research enterprise anticipates receiving $28 million less than expected.

-These losses mount while costs continue to climb, especially with expanded testing and increased cleaning.
+The losses are mounting while costs continue to climb, especially with expanded testing and increased cleaning.

-To address the growing gap, UW-Madison plans to announce further budget cuts in the coming weeks, including a "small number" of unspecified campus units facing significant budget shortfalls where layoffs "may be needed."
+To address the growing gap, UW-Madison plans to announce further budget cuts in the coming weeks, including a "small number" of unspecified campus units facing significant budget shortfalls that may lay off some employees.

 Blank said the university hopes most of the cuts can come through attrition, a hiring freeze and other reductions already in place.